omnivore-app/omnivore/README.md

 ## License

-Omnivore and our extensions to Readability.js are under the AGPL-3.0 license.
+~~Omnivore~~ Panvore and our extensions to Readability.js are under the AGPL-3.0 license.